wisehodl/go-honeybee/README.md

 Every time a connection is established, `honeybee.EventConnected` is emitted.
 Every time a connection drops for any reason, `honeybee.EventDisconnected` is emitted.
 A peer that reconnects three times produces three Connected/Disconnected pairs.

 Keepalive is configured via `honeybee.WithKeepaliveTimeout`.
-The worker records a heartbeat on every inbound message, every successful send, and every received pong.
+The session records a heartbeat on every inbound message, every successful send, and every received pong.
 If no heartbeats arrive before the keepalive timer fires, the connection is proactively disconnected and reconnected.
 When set to zero, keepalive is disabled.

-After a disconnect, the worker waits for `ReconnectDelay` before attempting the next connection.
+After a disconnect, the session waits for `ReconnectDelay` before attempting the next connection.
 The default is 2 seconds.
 Set to zero in tests or when you need immediate reconnection.

 `Send` returns `ErrConnectionUnavailable` during the gap between a disconnect and the next successful reconnect.
 Callers should wait for `EventConnected` before retrying and maintain their own write buffers if needed.

 Each failed dial attempt emits `EventDialFailed` on `pool.Events()` with the dialer error in `ev.Err`.
-These do not stop the pool; it continues retrying according to the worker's retry config. `EventDialFailed` is only sent when the peer fails to connect, not when dialing is stopped internally.
+These do not stop the pool; it continues retrying according to the session's retry config. `EventDialFailed` is only sent when the peer fails to connect, not when dialing is stopped internally.

-When a peer's retry policy is exhausted, the worker deregisters itself from the pool and emits `EventRetired` on `pool.Events()`.
+When a peer's retry policy is exhausted, the session deregisters itself from the pool and emits `EventRetired` on `pool.Events()`.
 The default `RetryConfig` sets `MaxRetries` to zero, which means infinite retries — so in default operation `EventRetired` is structurally unreachable.
 It will only appear if you explicitly configure a positive `MaxRetries` via `WithRetryConfig`.

 ## Server-Side Usage